hydrobricks/hydrobricks-doc/doc/main-components.rst

 ^^^^^^^^^^^^^^

 The spatialization operation needs to be specified to generate per-unit timeseries.
-This definition must specify the variable, the method to use and its parameters:
+This definition needs information on the variable, the method to use and its parameters:

 .. code-block:: python